 Ahhh perfectionism…what a buzz kill.
 Even though we all know perfectionism doesn’t exist, why do we try so hard to achieve it?

-Ugh.. this is something I constantly struggle with, but a little saying that I like is, “Done is better than perfect”.
+This is something I am constantly working on, but a little saying that I like is, “Done is better than perfect”.
 And it’s so true.
 Sometimes just doing the damn thing feels so good, even though it may not be perfect in your mind (no one else will notice).

 Perfectionism creates rigidity and steals the joy that having a morning routine creates in the first place.